EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets ambient_CO2 to a constant value
+Sets ambient CO₂ to a constant value.

 **Parameters**
 - **Fields**